turris-cz/user-docs/docs/basics/faq.md

 It requires knowledge to configure it on an external device to avoid unnecessary writes to the internal storage to prevent it to be worn out.
 Also, you need to be familiar with using SSH.

+### NetMetr

+[NetMetr](https://www.netmetr.cz/) was another tool to measure connection speed.
+It has been discontinued and superseded by LibreSpeed.

 ## Turris Sentinel